February 21, 2022

 What is a Strategic Internal Communications Plan?

 A strategic internal communication plan is a tool for leaders to help drive employee behaviors and actions that create desired business outcomes.
 It should directly support an organization’s key business outcomes.
 An internal communication plan should be updated every year to support the business strategy, rather than on an ad hoc basis or as an afterthought.
-When a plan is truly strategic, it is also given the same priority and resources as an external plan that together then work effectively with one voice for an organization.
+When a plan is truly strategic, it is also given the same priority and resources as an external plan that works effectively together to achieve business outcomes for an organization.

 Internal Communication Planning Best Practices

-Keep in mind that a strong internal communication plan is never just a list of tactics.
-Instead, the tactics should be part of the overall plan and should reflect what you’re going to do to achieve your business objectives.
+A strong internal communication plan is never just a list of tactics.
+Instead, the tactics should be part of the overall plan and reflect what you’re going to do to achieve your measurable business objectives.

 There are many ways to achieve a smart internal communications strategy.
 Our best advice is to pick a format that works for you and always have a plan in place.

-Adjustments are fine, but the fundamental goals and vision for communication needs to be weaved into the plan.
+Adjustments are fine and expected, but the fundamental goals and vision for communication need to be woven into the plan and used for guidance to make smart decisions around priorities and areas of focus.

-As you dive into your internal communications planning, consider the key components of any strong internal communications strategy:
+As you dive into your internal communications planning, consider these key components of any strong internal communications strategy:

 - A clear explanation of the current business environment and any challenges your business faces